vkeshav123/parspec_assignment/README.md

     ```bash
     go run main.go
     ```
 7. Run the metrics api via following curl.
-Response of API is self explainatory
+Response of API is self explainatory.
     ```bash
     curl --location 'http://localhost:8080/order_metrics'
     ```
+8. Keep hitting the server randomly with the metrics API and observe how the average pending state time, processing time and completion time evolves.
+That will guide us to tweak the configuration intervals to optimize the orders as well.
+From here, we enter analytics.